tjworks/tapdata-docs-en/docs/cloud/user-guide/connect-database/beta/connect-bigquery.md

 1. Log in to Google Cloud [Role page](https://console.cloud.google.com/iam-admin/roles) to create a role that will contain the permissions required for Tapdata Cloud to operate BigQuery.

    1. Click **CREATE ROLE**.

-   2. On the page that you are redirected to, fill in the role name and click **ADD PERMISSIONS**.
+   2. On the redirected page, enter the role name and click **ADD PERMISSIONS**.

-   3. In the pop-up dialog, search in turn and grant the following permissions.
+   3. In the pop-up dialog, search for each permission one by one and grant them accordingly.

 <details>
     <summary>Minimum Permissions List (Click to expand) </summary>